Modern Platform Features

 CTA Decision Point

 Choose OmniStudio when the scenario involves industry-specific processes (insurance quoting, telecom ordering, healthcare intake) or complex multi-step guided experiences with heavy data transformation.
-Choose Screen Flows when the process is straightforward, the customer does not have OmniStudio licensing, or admin maintainability is paramount.
+Choose Screen Flows when the process is straightforward, the customer lacks OmniStudio licensing, or admin maintainability is the priority.

 DataRaptor Types